-In 2016 there were 15 international equestrian events held in Ireland, of those the RDS Dublin Horse Show, Tattersalls event and the European Showjumping Championships for Young Riders (under 21) Juniors (under 18) and Children on Horses (under 14) held in Green Glens, Millstreet were the bigger events.
+In 2016 there were 15 international equestrian events held in Ireland, of those the largest were the RDS Dublin Horse Show, Tattersalls event and the European Showjumping Championships for Young Riders (under 21) Juniors (under 18) and Children on Horses (under 14) held in Green Glens, Millstreet.
 The contribution to the economy of such events is significant and includes expenditure by exhibitors, spectators and overseas visitors.

-Table 4.2 Aggregate contribution of International showjumping events held in Irelandin 2016
+Table 4.2 Aggregate contribution of International showjumping events held in Ireland in 2016